Notes to Susan and Joanna

 263 These

-now in the Castle of Vincigliata, belonging to Mr. Temple Leader.
+frescos are now in the Castle of Vincigliata, belonging to Mr.

 264 These

-formerly in the ancient Fransoni Palace of Genoa.
-See
+pictures were formerly in the ancient Fransoni Palace of

 Guide by Carlo Giuseppa Rath, 1780.